 The California Air Resources Board (CARB) sponsored the study to gather information about potential pathways and policies to help the state achieve carbon neutrality by 2045, and as a resource to help inform the forthcoming 2022 CARB Scoping Plan.

-The August 19th workshop was recorded, and is available here.
+The final report is available here, while a recording of the August 19th workshop is available here, and supplementary information on cost metrics is available here.
 Additional E3 study authors include Gabe Mantegna, Rawley Loken and Niki Lintmeijer, as well as E3 alumni Dr. Zack Subin and Dr. Clea Kolster.